tkunstek/serverless-authentication-boilerplate/README.md

 }
 ```

-Environmental variables are mapped in s-function.json files, for example in authentication/signin/s-function.json.
-If you add more providers, those should be added to s-function.json files also and if you don't use all the providers provided in this example, remove variables from _meta/variables/s-variables-STAGE.json and s-function.json files.
+Environmental variables are mapped in s-function.json files, for example in the authentication/signin/s-function.json.
+If you add more providers, those should be added to the s-function.json files also and if you don't use all the providers provided in this example, remove variables from _meta/variables/s-variables-STAGE.json and s-function.json files.

 ## <a id="custom-authorizer"></a>Custom Authorizer

-Custom Authorizer is deployed but it is lacking some of the settings, these settings should be added.
+Custom Authorizer is deployed, but it is lacking some of the settings.
+Following settings should be modified.

 1. Select deployed API
-2. Select _Custom Authorizers_ from top menu that has _Resourses_ selected by default.
+2. Select _Custom Authorizers_ from the side menu.
 Then select _authorize_ function from list
 3. Edit the in the form
   * Name: _authorizer_, you can also rename it.
   * Lambda region: Select the region where your _authorize_ function is deployed